csci104/site/labs/lab0/index.md

 ```

-Each week, the lab material will be posted to the `labs` repository.
+Each week, the lab material will be posted to the `resources` repository.
 Let us perform the one-time `clone` of the repo.

 1. Type `git clone git@github.com:csci104/labs.git`
-2. It should download and create a folder named `labs` where you will then find a `README.md` file.
+2. It should download and create a folder named `resources` where you will then find a `README.md` file.
 You can verify by typing `cd labs` and then `ls` to list the files.
 You should see `README.md` listed.
 If successful, your terminal should look something like this.

 ![img](./img/vscode-labs-clone.png)